axelarnetwork/axelar-contract-deployments/releases/evm/EVM-GMP-Release-Template.md

 node evm/send-tokens.js -r 0xba76c6980428A0b10CFC5d8ccb61949677A61233 --amount 0.0001 # burn nonce 1
 ```

+Note that since we only get one chance with the official deployer key nonce, the entire deployment flow should be run from a test account first.

 5. Deploy Gateway contract

 | Network              | `minimumRotationDelay` | `deploymentType` | `deployer`                                   |